 How can you determine product-market fit? #

 This is something we’re all striving toward.
 You have to launch a product before being 100% confident you’ve found your PMF, which is the leap of faith many teams have to take.
-However, you can take a few methods to help find the fit quicker than most.
+However, you can take a few methods to help find the product-market fit quicker than most.

 Identifying your product-market fit is not easy but it can be done.
 First, you need to find an audience to target with your product.
 Next, you need to find a problem of that audience that your product can solve.
 Then you need to find what unique value does your product give and then you are ready to develop an MVP.